THE CYNEPHILE

 Reg Hartt’s Cineforum

-When I visited Toronto this past June, I had the pleasure of stopping by Reg Hartt’s Cineforum, a legendary microcinema that screens everything from subversive shorts by Salvador Dalí to Hollywood rarities.
-The theater manages to stay on the radar of most Torontonians thanks to aggressive postering campaigns, and I initially learned of its existence that way.
+When I visited Toronto this past June, I had the pleasure of stopping by Reg Hartt’s Cineforum, a legendary microcinema that screens everything from subversive shorts by Salvador Dali to Hollywood rarities.
+The theater manages to stay on the radar of most Torontonians thanks to aggressive postering campaigns, how I initially learned of its existence.
 The venue is the polar opposite of the shiny new TIFF Bell Lightbox, Toronto’s state-of-the-art cinematheque and home of the Toronto Film Festival.
 Yet each venue is, in its own way, a temple to cinema—and I think true lovers of film appreciate that Toronto is lucky enough to have both.

 The Cineforum is bit off the beaten path, located on nondescript stretch of Bathurst street (just a short trolley ride away from the now-trendy Ossington Avenue).
 When one walks up the steps, she is greeted by the founder himself, and this quote by Aldous Huxley: